-The onboard hardware monitor automatically detects and displays the CPU, chassis, and power fan speeds in rotations per minute (RPM).
-If any of the fans is not connected to the motherboard, the specific field shows N/A.
+The onboard hardware monitor automatically detects and displays the CPU and chassis fan speeds in rotations per minute (RPM).
+If any of the fans is not connected to the motherboard, that field shows N/A.

 VCORE Voltage, +3.3V Voltage, +5V Voltage, +12V Voltage